INTRODUCTION The word “Blockchain” is one of the most trending buzzwords of this decade. Everyone…

 Obviousness over Fargo Pro-L (US Patent No 5,755,519):

 The Fargo Pro-L printer has four hubs, three of which are large and one of which is smaller.
 The ribbon is supplied on two cylinders.
-One of the ends of the cylinders is different to the other three ends in that it is fitted with a closely fitting circular insert.
+One of the ends of the cylinders is different from the other three ends in that it is fitted with a closely fitting circular insert.
 This insert has an aperture which is concentric with the circumference of the insert and the inner circumference of the cylinder.
-The insert contains a number of metal pins disposed in a circle concentric with the aperture.
-The aperture enables the end of the cylinder with the insert to fit onto the smaller of the four hubs, but is not large enough to fit properly onto the other three hubs.
+The insert contains a number of metal pins disposed of in a circle concentric with the aperture.
+The aperture enables the end of the cylinder with the insert to fit onto the smaller of the four hubs but is not large enough to fit properly onto the other three hubs.

 Difference between ‘530 and Fargo Pro-L:

-The differences are that, in Fargo Pro-L the cylinders are directly loaded onto hubs in the printer.
-On the other hand, in amended claim 1 of ‘530 the cylinders are loadable onto spindles on a carrier, the cylinders have ribs on their interior surfaces and the differences in the ends of the cylinder are capable of limiting how the cylinders can be connected to a carrier.
+The differences are that in Fargo Pro-L the cylinders are directly loaded onto hubs in the printer.
+On the other hand, in amended claim 1 of ‘530, the cylinders are loadable onto spindles on a carrier, the cylinders have ribs on their interior surfaces and the differences in the ends of the cylinder are capable of limiting how the cylinders can be connected to a carrier.

 Eagle contends that there is a disadvantage with the method of loading the ribbon used in the Fargo Pro-L as it was fiddly to fit the cylinders onto the four hubs inside the printer.
 A well-known and obvious alternative method of loading a ribbon in 2002 was direct loading onto two spindles in the printer.
-Once the skilled team decided to adopt the direct loading onto spindles approach, it would have been immediately apparent to them that the cylinders would need to have ribs on the inside so as to enable the spindles to drive the cylinders.
-At that point they would have arrived at a supply item within amended claim 1, because the geometry of the ends of the cylinders would be capable of limiting loading onto spindles on an appropriate carrier.
+Once the skilled team decided to adopt the direct loading onto the spindles approach, it would have been immediately apparent to them that the cylinders would need to have ribs on the inside so as to enable the spindles to drive the cylinders.
+At that point, they would have arrived at a supply item within amended claim 1 because the geometry of the ends of the cylinders would be capable of limiting loading onto spindles on an appropriate carrier.

-Judge dismissed Datacard five arguments that were crucial in determining the obviousness:
+The judge dismissed Datacard five arguments that were crucial in determining the obviousness:

 First, DataCard argues that the skilled team would have no motive to change from the hub design of the Fargo Pro-L. Judge did not accept this arg. and said that the absence of motive is not conclusive Changing from one well-known ribbon loading arrangement to another one is not something that requires a specific motive, because they are technically obvious alternatives to each other.
-Furthermore, in the present case there would be a motive, namely the desire for a less fiddly method of loading the ribbon.
+Furthermore, in the present case, there would be a motive, namely the desire for a less fiddly method of loading the ribbon.

 Third, if the skilled team decided to change from hubs to spindles, it would be into a complete re-design of at least the ribbon-loading aspects of the machine.
-Judge refused this point by saying if differential geometry of the ends of the cylinders in terms of preventing error loading when combined with suitable hubs would be apparent to the skilled team, then it would not take invention to appreciate that precisely the same advantage could be obtained when replacing hubs driven by means of notches with spindles driven by ribs.
+The judge refused this point by saying if differential geometry of the ends of the cylinders in terms of preventing error loading when combined with suitable hubs would be apparent to the skilled team, then it would not take the invention to appreciate that precisely the same advantage could be obtained when replacing hubs driven by means of notches with spindles driven by ribs.

-Fourth, judge, for the above reasons, refused to accept Expert witness evidence that the two systems involved a different constructional principle, and therefore a wholesale re-design would be required.
+Fourth, the judge, for the above reasons, refused to accept Expert witness evidence that the two systems involved a different constructional principle, and therefore a wholesale re-design would be required.

 Obviousness over Brother (US Patent No. 6,257,780):

 Judge is of the opinion that the arguments in relation to Brother are similar to those in relation to Fargo Pro-L. So far as amended claim 1 is concerned, Eagle’s case is that an obvious alternative to the different notches on the spools in Brother would be to drive the cylinders by means of ribs inside and to change the geometry of one end in a different way by making one of the apertures of the cylinders smaller than the others.
-Judge agreed to Eagles argument.
+The judge agreed to Eagle’s argument.

 Obviousness over Sharp (Japanese Unexamined Patent Application No. H10-329378):